 Efficiency Starts in Recruitment

 Leaving all our fears behind and putting our ego aside, you should think about how the recruitment and hiring process is working to provide managers with top talent.
 Company culture plays a huge role in the crafting of this process, so if we’re ok with average work, we’ll only recruit and hire average performers.
 Using LinkedIn for recruitment is the most significant trend in the professional marketplace right now.
 If a group of candidates applied for a job at your company, you’ll want to have their resumes on hand.
 You can scrape for profile URLs with LinkedIn People Finder so you don’t have to look for them individually every time you need to consult them.
+This social network also offers features like LinkedIn Inmail that make it easy to invite potential candidates to apply for the job without the need to connect with them.
 Or perhaps you want to go looking for the ideal smarter candidate even if they aren’t looking for you Or using the benefits of an employer of record to save your time and deal with recruitment processes and other compliance obligations of employers.

 You can design your interview process in different steps, starting with finding out how your candidate thinks, asking about their past experience and achievements, and finally discovering what they want career-wise.
 Some managers like to move on to an interview, where they can see candidates perform in a team environment.
 This process doesn’t have to be set in stone, and you can move around it depending on what your gut tells you, keeping in mind that the best candidates are what’s best for the team and the organization, even when you may feel a little intimidated by them, but as the leader, you must know how to use their strengths to your and your organization’s advantage.